Andrei Platonov

 Andrei Platonovich Platonov (Андрей Платонович Платонов; [Климе́нтов]; – 5 January 1951) was a Soviet Russian novelist, short story writer, philosopher, playwright, and poet.
-Although Platonov regarded himself as a communist, his principal works remained unpublished in his lifetime because of their skeptical attitude toward collectivization of agriculture (1929–1940) and other Stalinist policies, as well as for their experimental, avant-garde form infused with existentialism which was not in line with the dominant socialist realism doctrine.
-His famous works include the novels Chevengur (1928) and The Foundation Pit (1930).
+Although Platonov regarded himself as a communist, his principal works were banned until thirty years after his death because of their skeptical attitude toward collectivization of agriculture (1929–1940) and other Stalinist policies, as well as for their experimental, avant-garde form infused with existentialism which was not in line with the dominant socialist realism doctrine.
+His famous works include the novels The Foundation Pit (1930), Soul (1935) and Chevengur (1928).

 Early life and education

 Platonov was born in the settlement of Yamskaya Sloboda on the outskirts of Voronezh in the Chernozem Region of Central Russia.

 His father was a metal fitter (and amateur inventor) employed in the railroad workshops and his mother was the daughter of a watchmaker.

 He attended a local parish school and completed his primary education at a four-year city school and began work at age thirteen, with such jobs as an office clerk at a local insurance company, smelter at a pipe factory, assistant machinist, warehouseman, and the railroad.

 Following the 1917 Revolution, he studied electrical technology at Voronezh Polytechnic Institute.

 When Civil War broke out in 1918 Platonov assisted his father on trains delivering troops and supplies and clearing snow.